 7.1 There shall be no unlawful discrimination in the application of the provisions of this Agreement with regard to actual or perceived race, color, religion, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, age, physical or mental disability, medical condition, genetic information, marital status, or military or veteran status, or any other lawfully protected class.
-To the extent required by law or by the District’s rules or regulations, this provision of the Agreement shall be applied to all members of the unit without regard to any protected classification.
+To the extent required by law or by OC San’s rules or regulations, this provision of the Agreement shall be applied to all members of the unit without regard to any protected classification.

 ARTICLE 8. - SMOKE-FREE WORK ENVIRONMENT

-8.1 The District endorses and supports the right of all employees to work in a healthy and safe environment free of recognized hazards.
-In view of the hazards associated with smoking and the potentially harmful effect it has on the health and well being of District employees and their families, smoking and the use of tobacco (cigarettes, cigars, e-cigarettes [“vaping”] and related tobacco products and technologies) is not acceptable within District facilities, and may occur only in areas posted for smoking.
+8.1 OC San endorses and supports the right of all employees to work in a healthy and safe environment free of recognized hazards.
+In view of the hazards associated with smoking and the potentially harmful effect it has on the health and well being of OC San employees and their families, smoking and the use of tobacco (cigarettes, cigars, e-cigarettes [“vaping”] and related tobacco products and technologies) is not acceptable within OC San facilities, and may occur only in areas posted for smoking.

 ARTICLE 9. - SAFETY

-9.1 It is the duty of the District to provide and maintain a safe place of employment.
+9.1 It is the duty of OC San to provide and maintain a safe place of employment.
 OCEA shall cooperate by encouraging all employees covered by this Agreement to perform their work in a safe manner.
-It is the duty of all employees covered by this Agreement, in the course of performing their assigned duties, to be alert to unsafe practices, equipment, and conditions, and to follow the safety regulations and requirements of the District, and to report any unsafe practices or conditions to their immediate supervisors.
+It is the duty of all employees covered by this Agreement, in the course of performing their assigned duties, to be alert to unsafe practices, equipment, and conditions, and to follow the safety regulations and requirements of OC San, and to report any unsafe practices or conditions to their immediate supervisors.
 An employee shall not be required to perform work that is unsafe.

 ARTICLE 10. - DISCIPLINE AND DISMISSAL